Ponting Brothers Ltd

-In 1901 there were 67 drapers assistants, 22 drapers clerks, a drapers porter, the manageress of the refreshment room, the furniture buyer, the night watchman living on the premises and being looked after by a housekeeper, a cook and 10 housemaids.
-Still seemingly a very successful business
+In 1901 the census shows that there were 67 drapers assistants, 22 drapers clerks, a drapers porter, the manageress of the refreshment room, the furniture buyer, the night watchman living at the Kensington High Street premises and being looked after by a housekeeper, a cook and 10 housemaids .
+Still seemingly a very successful business.

 On 20 February 1903, a further £60K mortgage was raised on the assets and property of the company for the purpose of securing the issue of debenture stocks.

 The next record held is a detailed record of shareholders in Pontings is on 22 April 1903.
 By that time the company had issued £60,000 ordinary shares and £38,290 preferential shares.
 None of the preferential shares were immediately acquired by the Ponting Family and by April 1903 the Ponting family or their representatives had the following interests in the company